-The Company's credit risk is primarily attributable to short-term investments and accounts receivable.
+The Company's credit risk is primarily attributable to short-term investments, accounts receivable (excluding HST), and receivable from projects.
 The Company has no significant concentration of credit risk arising from operations.
 Short-term investments consist of GIC's, which have been invested with reputable Canadian financial institution, from which management believes the risk of loss to be remote.
-Management believes that the credit risk concentration with respect to financial instruments included in accounts receivable is remote, being receivable on sales taxes from the Canadian taxation authority.
+Management believes that the credit risk concentration with respect to financial instruments included in accounts receivable and receivable from projects is remote.